webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

     // copy the values from JavaScript to the GPU device.queue.writeBuffer(uniformBuffer, 0, uniformValues);
 ```

+> Note: `writeBuffer` is one way to copy data to a buffer.
+> There are several other ways covered in [this article](webgpu-copying-data.html).

 We're setting the scale to half size AND taking into account the aspect of the canvas
 so the triangle will keep the same width to height ratio regardless